 # Creating a Project in QGIS

-In earlier tutorials you created a new survey project from within Mergin Maps Input.
+In earlier tutorials you created a new survey project from within Mergin Maps mobile app.
 That was a very fast (albeit limited) way of creating a Mergin Maps project.
+In QGIS, it is possible to create more complex projects and make the field survey more effective.

 In this tutorial you will create a new project for surveying trees and hedges using QGIS.